jons/life/README.md

 the reader begins on the row containing this location, and it spirals outward to each successive "ring" of cells.

-in this illustration and in the rest of this document the current cell is referred to as _x_:
+in this illustration and in the rest of the machine description, the current cell is referred to as _x_:

 ![program read order](docs/read-order.png)

-cell _x_ is encircled by three bytes of code: illustrated here with blue, green, and yellow, in that order. the astute reader will note that each ring contains exactly one more byte than the last.
+here, cell _x_ is encircled by three bytes of executable code: the blue, green, and yellow bytes, in that order. the astute reader will note that, enumerated from closest to furthest out, each "ring" around _x_ contains exactly one more byte than the previous one.

-as in virtually all other game-of-life variations, the current maximum/minimum extents of the living cells in the grid define the true boundary of the grid.
+as in virtually all other game-of-life variations, the current maximum/minimum extents of the living cells in the grid define the "true" boundary of the grid.

-in _splife_ this also constrains what cells are processed, thus how many programs are run for a single generation. for example, you might have a 100x100 grid which has mostly died off, and only a handful of live cells near the center. the highest/lowest row with any live cell, the leftmost/rightmost column with any live cell, this dictates the k&#x00D7;k region of cells that will "execute"; dead cells outside this region don't get a pass of the fitness function centered on them, they cannot live again.
+in _splife_ this also constrains what cells are processed, thus how many programs are run for a single generation. for example, you might have a 100x100 grid which has mostly died off, and only a handful of live cells near the center. consider the highest/lowest row with any live cell, the leftmost/rightmost column with any live cell: this dictates the k&#x00D7;k region of cells that can "execute."

+dead cells outside this region don't get a pass of the fitness function centered on them; they cannot live again. this isn't true of the original nor many variations thereof.

-the machine does not have a stack or heap. the grid state is self-evident, and it is its own program code, but nothing else. i guess that might be interesting to look into, with a bigger word size, but first... read on.
+the machine does not have a stack or heap; no turing-tape.

 ## Registers